RequestNetwork/requestNetwork/packages/docs/docs/guides/8-glossary.md

 ## Signature Provider

-A signature provider is an abstraction of the identity management and action signatures.
+A signature provider is an abstraction of identity management and action signatures.
 Depending on use cases, it allows you to give your user full control, or handle some parts for them.

 ## Stakeholder

 A request stakeholder is a party involved with the request.
-Stakeholders are generally the payer and the payee of the request , or any other third-party allowed to perform actions on it.
-For encrypted requests, stakeholders are any party that has an interest reading the request content.
+Stakeholders are generally the payer and the payee of the request, or any other third-party allowed to perform actions on it.
+For encrypted requests, stakeholders are any party that has an interest in reading the request content.

 ## Topic